fedora-python/portingguide/source/modernize.rst

 We expect that your code is version-controlled, so these command lines disable *python-modernize*'s automatic backup creation.

+We recommend running tests after each step, so you can spot problems early.

 Syntax of ``except``
 --------------------